On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Dimensionality reduction

-This parallel has been known for quite some time, at least by some, including \citet{Chen2009}, who draw inspiration from the extensive literature on graph drawing, and in particular, force-directed methods, to suggest their Local MDS algorithm.
-See also \cite{Rosman2010, Schwartz2019}, where the same general idea is manifest.
+Here too, we work with a class of methods that could also be referred to as patch-stitching methods, and work very much in the same way.
+To quote \citet{brand2003charting}, the protypical steps are ``to decompose the sample data into locally linear low-dimensional patches, [and] merge these patches into a single low-dimensional coordinate system''.
+Local linear embedding \cite{roweis2000nonlinear,saul2003think} and manifold charting \cite{brand2003charting} are clearly of that type, but even more geometrical methods such as Hessian eigenmaps \cite{donoho2003Hessian} and local tangent space alignment \cite{zhang2004principal} operate in a similar fashion.
+This parallel has been known for quite some time, at least by some, including \citet{chen2009local}, who draw inspiration from the extensive literature on graph drawing, and in particular, force-directed methods, to suggest their local MDS algorithm.

-\paragraph{Local Isomap} We leverage this parallel between DR and MDS to port our approach to tuning parameter selection to the setting of DR. We continue to use MDS-MAP(P) as an emblematic example.
-When turned into a method for DR, it resembles a form of {\em local Isomap}, which we describe in \algref{local isomap}.

-Isomap --- which is the equivalent of MDS-MAP \cite{Shang2003} --- is known to work well in the realizable case when the underlying surface is isometric to a convex domain of the embedding space.
-(We have recently shown that Isomap is not minimax optimal, but can be made so by a sharper estimation of the intrinsic distances \cite{AriasCastro2020}.)
-We are therefore able to anticipate that local Isomap --- which is the equivalent of MDS-MAP \cite{Shang2004} --- will perform well in the realizable case, even when the reference domain is non-convex.
-This is largely borne out in our experiments.
+To illustrate the choice of tuning parameter in the context of DR, we simply leverage our variant of MDS-MAP(P) (\algref{MDS-MAP(P)}) into a method for manifold learning obtaining a local variant of isomap (\algref{local isomap}).
+In light of this close connection between MDS and DR, this is a natural idea, which has already been proposed, including in \cite{schwartz2019intrinsic}.